wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 * The `offsetSet` method should throw an appropriate exception.
 * The `offsetUnset` method should throw an appropriate exception.

-In addition, classes implementing the interface should define a static method named `cast` with a single argument:
+In addition, classes corresponding to a dictionary should define a static method named `cast` with a single argument:
-* The `cast` method should return an object implementing the interface corresponding to the dictionary.
+* The `cast` method should return an object extending the class corresponding to the dictionary.
-* The argument of the `cast` method should be either an associative array or an object implementing the interface corresponding to the dictionary.
+* The argument of the `cast` method should be either an associative array or an object extending the class corresponding to the dictionary.
-* If invoked with an argument implementing the interface corresponding to the dictionary, the argument should be directly returned.
+* If invoked with an argument extending the class corresponding to the dictionary, the argument should be directly returned.
-* If invoked with an associative array, an object implementing the interface corresponding to the dictionary should be returned, where the getter for each field returns the array value associated with the key equal to the field's WebIDL name (not PHP escaped) if there is one, otherwise the getter
+* If invoked with an associative array, an object extending the class corresponding to the dictionary should be returned, where the getter for each field returns the array value associated with the key equal to the field's WebIDL name (not PHP escaped) if there is one, otherwise the getter